tayloraswift/godot-swift/Examples/README.md

 }
 ```

 As with [`Unmanaged<T>`](https://developer.apple.com/documentation/swift/Unmanaged), the words “retained” and “retaining” indicate that an unbalanced retain will be performed, if applicable.
 In this example, the `Godot.List` literal expression creates a temporary `Godot.List` instance, which will be deinitialized as soon as it is no longer in use.
-However, the list itself will still be alive, with the unmanaged variant value storing a handle to it, which GDScript can later use to retrieve it.
+However, the list itself will still be alive, with the unmanaged variant value storing a handle to it, which GDScript can use to retrieve it later.

 #### union types